splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions.rst

          - OpenTelemetry.Instrumentation.AspNetCore version 1.0.0-rc9.4
          - Microsoft.Azure.Functions.Extensions version 1.1.0

+      .. note:: Due to runtime dependencies, only the indicated versions are guaranteed to work when instrumenting in-process functions.

-3. Initialize OpenTelemetry in the code
+1. Initialize OpenTelemetry in the code
 =================================================

 After adding the dependencies, initialize OpenTelemetry in your function:

 .. tabs::

-   .. tab:: Isolated worker process function
+   .. group-tab:: Isolated worker process function

       Add startup initialization in the ``Program.cs`` file: